PassWeaver API

 master_key_file

-: The file (with complete path) containing the (base64 encoded) master keyjwt_duration
+: The file (with complete path) containing the (base64 encoded) master key; it is only necessary if you have a database with items created with version 1.x API jwt_duration

 : JWT duration.
 For example, “2h” or “1d”.
 When JWT expires, a new login is required.listen